What is Falinks Raid Boss? (Mega Concept Discussion)

 Final Recommendation

-- Mega Alakazam = best all-around
+- Mega Alakazam — best overall Psychic-focused option

-- Mega Rayquaza = highest raw power
+- Mega Rayquaza — highest raw damage output

-- Mega Gardevoir = safest + balanced
+- Mega Gardevoir — safest and most balanced choice

-Boosted Candy from Catching — who benefits from Falinks raids?
+Boosted Candy from Catching — Who Benefits from Falinks Raids?

 - Machop → Machamp